-When looking at the business model canvas for Smart Products, we can draw two conclusions.
+When looking at the business model canvas for Smart Products we can draw two conclusions.
 For one, a number of new skills and resources are required on the supplier side.

-Smart Products open up a number of new strategic choices for companies, like new value propositions, new services, and even entirely new markets.
-In [Porter et al.], the strategic choices have been summarized in the following ten questions:
+However, Smart Products open up a number of new strategic choices for companies, like new value propositions, new services, and even entirely new markets.
+In [Porter et al.] the strategic choices have been summarized low much functionality should be embedded in the product and how much in the cloud?

-Which set of Smart

-Product capabilities

-and features should the
+Which set of Smart Product capabilities and features should the company pursue?

-company pursue?